Overview

 Automatic Sweep (auto-sweep)

-Automatic Sweep is a built-in mechanism that moves funds from transit wallets to the corresponding master wallet according to a predefined strategy.
+Automatic Sweep is a built-in mechanism that moves funds from transit/static wallets to the corresponding master wallet according to a predefined strategy.

 The platform supports three sweep modes, allowing you to control when and how assets are transferred.